 One of the side-effects of the current situation is that most of us will be stuck in one place for a while.
-I personally believe that we should not be travelling at the moment; we all need to protect ourselves and each other by reducing the risks of contracting and carrying the virus.
 So, as we stay put, how do you channel your wanderlust without being able to travel anywhere?
 I’ve come up with some ideas for how to travel the world without leaving home, bring the outside world in!
-If you have any other ideas please let me know and let’s share all the tips we can to get through self-isolation and quarantine.
+If you have any other ideas please let me know and let’s share all the tips we can to get through self-isolation and keep dreaming of travel!

 Read Up on Travel Blogs

 Even if you can’t book any trips yet, reading travel blogs is one of my favourite ways to find out about new destinations – obviously!
 Of course, if you’re reading this you are already aware of the power of travel blogs, but like all the travel industry at the moment, we are suffering as fewer people read about and book travel.

 I’d like to thank you for your continued support, and ask you to please help us out by sharing articles with friends and family, liking our posts on social media, and when you are ready to book please do come back to your favourite blogs and book through our links.
 In the meantime, most of us are still doing what we have always done, writing travel articles and sharing our favourite tips and destination advice!